ksparakis/vencura/backend/README.md

 By leveraging these optimizations, I ensured that the system scales efficiently while maintaining a smooth user experience.
 Future expansions can continue using this optimized framework, allowing for rapid, scalable deployments without the overhead of large, bloated packages.

-## Improvement TODOs:
-- Finalize **ESLint** cleanup and resolve typing issues.
-- Encrypt passwords before sending them to the SQS queue and decrypt them in the processing Lambda.
-- Refactor **Zod Validation** into a middleware with proper output typing.
-- Implement **Websockets** to track Ethereum transaction statuses.
-- Validate and type **authentication claims**.
-- Increase **Jest test coverage**.